prod-prod/prod-prod.github.io/_pages/cv.md

   * Build and improve complex algorithms for guidance engine, bug fixing
   * Write unit, integration and smoke tests

-* **July 2015 - December 2017: Datawarehouse engineer, Delivery Herp, Berlin, Germany**
+* **July 2015 - December 2017: Datawarehouse engineer, Delivery Hero, Berlin, Germany**

   I was the member of the Data team, where I was responsible for integrating, verification and availability of the company data.